DavisJP/OpenWeatherMapApp/README.md

 ### Configuration ###

-- This project was build with Android Studio Panda
+- This project was build with Android Studio Quail
-- It targets SDK 36 and minimum API 23 (Marshmallow)
+- It targets SDK 37 and minimum API 23 (Marshmallow)

 ### What could be done with more time ###